5 Social Media Statistics All Small Business Owners Should Know in 2020

 If you’re leading a marketing team, consider scheduling daily check-in meetings to start the day.
 In these meetings, you and your team can get on the same page by confirming the day’s goals, priorities, and obstacles and troubleshooting any issues that have arisen over the past couple of days.
 Not only will you stay connected with daily meetings, but your team will also remain on-task, leading to better efficiency and productivity.

 #6 Don’t Neglect the Small Talk

-Even though you’re not in the same physical location as your team members, it’s still important to keep the fun alive.
-The interactions that would take place at work — the jokes, the banter, the socialization — can still take place when you’re working remotely, albeit in different ways.
+Even though you’re not in the same physical location as your team members, keeping the fun alive is still essential.
+The interactions that would occur at work — the jokes, the banter, and socialization — can even happen when you’re working remotely, albeit in different ways.
 For the sake of levity, schedule a short meeting where everyone can talk, vent, joke about their day.
 Host a happy hour on Zoom on Friday night after the workweek is over.
 Start a contest, like the best work meme or GIF or this week’s funniest distraction.

 The Bottom Line

-Read on to learn more about the impact that COVID-19 has had on your potential customers.
+Read on to learn more about the impact that COVID-19 had and will have on your potential customers.

 #1 Buying Local

 As communities watched small mom-and-pop businesses struggle to stay above water during the initial pandemic, many banded together to support them through “buy local” efforts.
 You may have seen your Facebook or Instagram feeds filled with this message as these local small businesses fought unexpected shutdowns in March and April.
 And as the pandemic continued to gain strength, so did the “buy local” movement.
 Consumers were living in unprecedented times, and they wanted to support the local economy and do business with brands they can trust.